illegibility: can America write?

 style just to join letters: this means that later learnings oppose

-earlier ones (instead of building on them)
+earlier ones (instead of building on them) - requiring fancy versions of

 CAPITALS/b/f/r/s/z in joined writing ... this not only makes the